Universal Algebraic Methods for Constraint Satisfaction Problems: CSP Applications

 \subsection{Definition of a constraint satisfaction problem}

-We now define a ``constraint satisfaction problem'' in a way that is convenient for our purposes.
-This is not the most general definition possible, but for now we postpone consideration of the scope of our setup.
+We give a definition of ``constraint satisfaction problem'' that is convenient for our purposes.
+This is not the most general definition possible, but let us postpone consideration of the scope of our setup.